On this page

 You'll only have to submit your BSN to a government body once.
 Thereafter, authorities will be able to exchange information, which you'll also be able to view yourself without having to constantly resubmit your details.

 Online, your BSN is tied to a digital identification system.
 This is referred to as your DigiD, and consists of a name and password.
+You can apply for a DigiD only if you have a BSN.

 Your DigiD is a highly secure and safe means of identifying yourself to numerous organisations, and accessing hundreds of Dutch government and even some non-government websites, e.g. to retrieve excerpts from the BRP or to apply for reimbursement of health care costs from your medical insurance company.
+To apply for a DigiD or find out how it works, visit the DigiD website.

 Professional recognition in the Netherlands